oracle/terraform-provider-oci/website/docs/d/database_management_managed_database_sql_tuning_advisor_tasks_execution_plan_stats_comparision.html.markdown

 The following attributes are exported:

-* `modified` - The statistics of an SQL execution plan.
+* `modified` - The statistics of a SQL execution plan.
 	* `plan_stats` - A map contains the statistics for the SQL execution using the plan.
 The key of the map is the metric's name.
 The value of the map is the metric's value.
 	* `plan_status` - The status of the execution using the plan.
-	* `plan_type` - The type of the plan for the original or the new plan with profile/index etc.
+	* `plan_type` - The type of the original or modified plan with profile, index, and so on.
-* `original` - The statistics of an SQL execution plan.
+* `original` - The statistics of a SQL execution plan.
 	* `plan_stats` - A map contains the statistics for the SQL execution using the plan.
 The key of the map is the metric's name.
 The value of the map is the metric's value.
 	* `plan_status` - The status of the execution using the plan.
-	* `plan_type` - The type of the plan for the original or the new plan with profile/index etc.
+	* `plan_type` - The type of the original or modified plan with profile, index, and so on.